GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Status: closed - mapping completed

 #### exocrine glands RCV_000161
-* Notes: Manual mapping is much more limited than name suggests.
+* Notes: We have no general term for exocrine gland.
+Work on Uberon needed.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### allantoin metabolism RCV_000056